Pitrified/laife/README.md

 New building blocks can be created by the players.

+World entities:
+* Player
+* Building
+* Tool
+* Terrain

+Missions can be nested.

 ### Features

+1. World with renderer
-1. Map of the world with:
+1. Map of the world with entities:
     1. Different terrain
     1. Different objects
 1. Translate the map into a prompt